gofastpanam/holbertonschool-higher_level_programming/SQL_more_queries/README.md

 ## 5. creates the table unique_id
 ## 6. creates the database hbtn_0d_usa and the table states (in the database hbtn_0d_usa)
 ## 7. creates the database hbtn_0d_usa and the table cities (in the database hbtn_0d_usa)
+## 8. lists all the cities of California that can be found in the database hbtn_0d_usa